Leo Selleck

 BIOGRAPHY

 On the opera stage he was part of the 2023 Longborough Festival Opera chorus, covering the role of Wotan and performed Leporello Don Giovanni for Arcadian Opera at Stowe.
-Other opera roles have included Il Conte Le Nozze di Figaro for Ensemble Orquesta, a critically acclaimed Huascar/Bellone Les Indes Galantes for Woodhouse Opera, Sailor Dido and Aeneas at St-Martin-in-the-Fields, Antonio Le Nozze di Figaro and Morales Carmen.
-Leo has sung a range of oratorio repertoire including most recently Handel Messiah at Lincoln Cathedral; Haydn The Creation with Jeremy Summerly; Mozart Requiem at the Cadogan Hall; Brahms Requiem at St-Martin-in-the-Fields and in Oxford; Schutz St Matthew Passion at Douai Abbey, and Rossini Petite Messe Solennelle in Sussex.
+Other opera roles have included Sciarrone/Carceriere Tosca, Il Conte Le Nozze di Figaro for Ensemble Orquesta, a critically acclaimed Huascar/Bellone Les Indes Galantes, Sailor Dido and Aeneas at St-Martin-in-the-Fields, Antonio Le Nozze di Figaro and Morales Carmen.
+Leo is in demand as an oratorio singer with recent performances including Mozart Requiem at Canterbury Cathedral, Handel Messiah at Lincoln Cathedral, Haydn The Creation with Jeremy Summerly, Mozart Requiem at the Cadogan Hall, Brahms Requiem at St-Martin-in-the-Fields and in Oxford, Schutz St Matthew Passion at Douai Abbey, and Rossini Petite Messe Solennelle in Sussex.